alpas/alpasdev/src/main/resources/docs/migrations.md

 <a name="migrating-table-columns"></a>
 ### [Migrating-Table Columns](#migrating-table-columns)

-A subclass of `MigratingTable` adds more columns for your convenience further allows customization of your table's columns as you are declaring them.
+A subclass of `MigratingTable` adds more columns for your convenience and allows further customization of your table's columns as and when you are declaring them.

 <a name="extra-columns"></a>
 #### [Extra Columns](#extra-columns)